 How to Set Realistic Weight Loss Goals

 A realistic weight loss goal can mean the difference between failure and success.
-When you put a number on what you want to lose, it’s important that number is both healthy and achievable.
-So many times I’ve seem people give up or fail, because they decided on a goal that’s completely out of touch with what would be appropriate.
+When you put a number on what you want to lose, that number must be both healthy and achievable.
+So many times I’ve seen people give up or fail, because they decided on a goal that’s completely out of touch with what would be appropriate.

 Step one, come up with a number that’s right for you.
 Consider what you’re going to use as a baseline.
 The traditional approach is something pioneered by insurance companies.
 They produced “height-weight” tables.
 You choose the table for your gender, and then look up your height.
 Beside that is a range of weights, from low to high that are considered healthy.